Experimental evidence for electric surface resistance in niobium: Electrical losses from interface tunnel exchange

 with

-The meaning of the physical parameters is the following: $E\msub{c}$ and $E\msub{F}$ are the energies of the conduction band and the Fermi energy, respectively; $\avg{xn\msub{T}}$ is the averaged product of the density of trapped electron states $n\msub{T}$ and the thickness of the oxide $x$; $\varepsilon\msub{r}$ is the relative dielectric constant; $\beta^*$ is the geometric field enhancement factor of the metal due to surface roughness; $m$, $e$, $\varepsilon_0$, $\umu_0$ and $\hbar$ are the usual physical constants, such as the electron mass and electric charge, vacuum permittivity, vacuum permeability and Planck constant, in this order.
+Here $R\msup{E}\msub{S,sat}$ is normalized to \unit[1]{GHz} to facilitate comparison of data sets obtained at different frequencies.
+The meaning of the physical parameters is the following: $E\msub{c}$ and $E\msub{F}$ are the energies of the conduction band and the Fermi energy, respectively; $\avg{xn\msub{T}}$ is the averaged product of the density of trapped electron states $n\msub{T}$ and the distance of the localized states from the niobium/niobium-oxide interface $x$, $d$ is the thickness of the oxide; $\varepsilon\msub{r}$ is the relative dielectric constant; $\beta^*$ is the geometric field enhancement factor of the metal due to surface roughness; $m$, $e$, $\varepsilon_0$, $\umu_0$ and $\hbar$ are the usual physical constants, such as the electron mass and electric charge, vacuum permittivity, vacuum permeability and Planck constant, in this order.
+The energy change in the oxide $Ex\beta^0$/$\varepsilon\msub{r}$ is in the order of a few meV enough to overcome the energy barrier.